Skip to content

 BeforeRequest REST Callback

-BeforeRequest callback has a signature:
+The BeforeRequest callback has the following signature:

 function Before_<Rest_FileName>_<Entry_Name>(/**RESTRequest*/request)